To view Christina’s vitae, please go to the About Us page.

 My philosophy is “The dogs always come first”.
 I have been a conformation trainer for approximately 15 years.
 I am so excited to be one of the Alpha Dog family!

 I have been training and competing in the sport of Nose Work since it first came to the East Coast in 2010.
-I joined the National Association of Canine Scent Work (NACSW) in 2010, and have competed in over a dozen official NACSW K9 Nose Work trials with my two dogs.
+I joined the National Association of Canine Scent Work (NACSW) in 2010, and have competed in many official NACSW K9 Nose Work trials with my two dogs.
 My dog Rockit was the first dog on the east coast to reach NW3 Elite and we competed in the 2014 Nationals in Santa Rosa, CA.